dotnetthailand/dotnetthailand.github.io/content/programming-cookbook/wsl-powershell-useful-scripts/install-dotnet.md

 - Run `dotnet-sdk.dotnet --version`, you should find `6.0.100-preview.5.21302.13` or a newer version of .NET.
 - You can now use .NET project which installed with Snap.

-# More for installation document
+# More information for installation document
 - https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu